 Everything to do with Hollace M. Metzger is art, every word she utters transmogrifies itself into poetry so that one cannot help but come back to the work again and again.
 Like history, it is cyclical.
 And with this new book; daylight has broken.
 Her voice and her poems can never tire one.
 Her paintings are an endless kaleidoscope of labyrinthine meanings and emotions, they are stubbornly direct in conveying their message, in making themselves felt.
 We are bravely offered, raw and throbbing, the timely truths that can sometimes be problematic, painful, disorderly and ugly and we are shown how all can turn to beauty and joy at a slight change of perspective.
 They are like the sun which rises and sinks diurnally yet every rising heralds a new dawn.

-Can one but help be immersed in Metzger's work, it keeps me dazzled at nights.
+Can one but help be immersed in Metzger's work and not be dazzled?
 I read everything cyclically.
 In dreams of showing an essay I've written of just over a page in red ink.
 Of mention of my photo-phobia and her asking a class of students to draw the curtains:

 I know what you do